TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupsparse"/>Sparse Detection</a>**

 It was noted that there would be advantages to having sparseness detection built into ADMB as it is with TMB.

+_Task_

+* Look into adding sparse detection for ADMB from the TMB code.

 **<a name="groupvalidation"/>Cross validation methods</a>**